digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_gcp.rst

 Both new and existing nodes can be configured to use this feature.
 **In both cases, keys are stored encrypted in the Canton node's database**

-The example bellow configures encrypted private key storage with GCP KMS, for all nodes, in a simple distributed domain environment.
+The example below configures encrypted private key storage with GCP KMS, for all nodes, in a simple distributed domain environment.

 .. code-block:: none